 Bill Radke sat down with authors Reza Aslan and G. Willow Wilson to ask if superheroes are filling our moral and cultural need to connect with something larger than ourselves.

-Willow says this is apparent in our more religiously diverse culture.
-"An increasing number of people don’t practice at all," Willow sayid.
+“An increasing number of people don’t practice at all," she said.
 “We’re questioning whether the moral and ethical contracts offered by religion still work, but we still need an ethical framework.”

 In other words: “Superheroes teach us how to be good.”

 Religion has been interwoven into comics since the beginning.
 And in Wilson’s new “Ms. Marvel” comics, the hero is a practicing Muslim who is both sustained and challenged by her faith.

 Aslan said throughout history, people have modeled deities to resemble themselves.
 Even an atheist will describe themselves when asked what a god is like, he said.
 And how we think about superheroes — who have human characteristics and emotions in addition to one specific superhuman power — isn’t much different.

 “That is an archetype," Aslan said.
 “It is something that is deeply ingrained in our consciousness.”